The 21st edition of the FIFA World Cup will take place in the summer of 2018 in Russia.

 WHO ARE THE FAVOURITES TO WIN THE WORLD CUP?

-Defending champions Germany are currently joint-favourites to win the World Cup at 11/2, according to dabblebet.
+Defending champions Germany are currently favourites to win the World Cup with dabblebet.

 Joachim Low will be without former captain Philipp Lahm, who has retired, in Russia and Bastian Schweinsteiger is unlikely to be involved having left Europe for MLS, but he still boasts a star-studded cast of players that includes Manuel Neuer, Mats Hummels, Toni Kroos, Mesut Ozil and Thomas Muller.